The Paradox of Adam and Eve

 4) 'fire' (a symbol for knowledge in Greek mythology) with 'wisdom' (a specific form of knowledge: morality, where wisdom underlies morality),

-and you've got another version of the same basic story.
+and you've got another permutation of the same basic timeless story.

-The Gnostics (a diverse group of beliefs found within early Christianity) even recognized the 'good guy' nature of the serpent and Eve, just as Prometheus was viewed as the friend and advocate of humanity by the Greeks; Gnostics saw Adam and Eve as the victims of a cruel trickster God, and just couldn't fathom such a deity being worthy of worship.
-So Gnostics demoted Jehovah to the role of a trickster demiurge (a minor deity who was appointed by a higher God to manage the affairs of the Earth).
-It's only temporarily kicking the "where does evil come from?" can down the road, since all responsibility for evil ultimately lies with the Boss, the guy who's desk SHOULD have a sign saying, "the buck stops here" rather than trying to use a series of scapegoats.
+The Gnostics (a diverse group of beliefs found within early Christianity) even recognized the protagonist nature of the serpent and Eve, just as Prometheus was viewed as the friend and advocate of humanity by the Greeks; Gnostics saw Adam and Eve as the victims of a cruel trickster God, and just couldn't fathom such a deity as being worthy of worship.
+That's partly why Gnostics demoted Jehovah to the role of a trickster demiurge (a minor deity who was appointed by a higher God to manage the affairs of the Earth).

-I suspect the rewording of the account in the Greek and Latin translations (Septuagint and Vulgate) was done SPECIFICALLY to reduce the obvious ethical issues that contributed to the growth of Gnostic beliefs, and the NWT simply kept up the 2,000 yr old tradition of hiding the flaws in the story that hindered acceptance of Christianity amongst Jews.
+I suspect the rewording of the Adam and Eve account in the Greek and Latin translations (Septuagint and Vulgate) was done SPECIFICALLY to reduce the obvious ethical issues that contributed to the growth of Gnostic beliefs, and the NWT simply kept up the 2,000 yr old tradition of hiding the flaws in the story that hindered acceptance of Christianity amongst Jews.
 Hellenized Greek Jews would've seen the obvious parallels to Hesiod, and likely would've objected to the flagrant overlay of Zeus onto Jehovah, and wouldn't buy into the 'original sin' thinking of Christianity without experiencing a bit of cognitive dissonance.
-Hence the subtle change seen in the Septuagint, which was done for other reasons, but suited Christianity just as well.
+Hence the subtle change seen in the Septuagint (which was done for other reasons)suited orthodox Christianity just as well.

 The Adam and Eve account is contrasted in the OT with the later tale of a young King Solomon who was asked by YHWH in a dream what he desired most as a gift from God: Solomon responded, "wisdom!", and hence Solomon was granted an extra-generous dollop.